Gokay-Jordy-S3-Onderzoek/CSRF-Research/README.md

 #### Add the token to request body

 Now we create the request to the endpoint we need to call.
 The request URL, headers and other options can be different depending on your project, but what *will* be the same is the `data` object containing the token.
-If needed, add the `withCredentials` option, if the request works without it, it's not needed.

 ```javascript
 const response = await axios('http://localhost:8080/api/sauce', {